matei-tm/sample-local-development-with-azure-service-bus-and-azure-functions/README.md

 ```
 ### Required nuget feed

-The demo is using https://www.myget.org/F/matei-tm/api/v2 feed for the prerelease nugets of MassTransit.WebJobs.Extensions.RabbitMQq
+The demo is using https://www.myget.org/F/matei-tm/api/v2 feed for the prerelease nugets of MassTransit.WebJobs.Extensions.RabbitMQ
 See the [Nuget.Config](NuGet.Config) file

 ### The dual behavior of the AzureFunction.MassTransit.Dual.Demo* csproj files